dojo/framework/src/widget-core/README.md

 ### Containers & Injectors

-There is built in support for side-loading/injecting values into sections of the widget tree and mapping them to a widget's properties.
+There is built-in support for side-loading/injecting values into sections of the widget tree and mapping them to a widget's properties.
 This is achieved by registering a `@dojo/widget-core/Injector` instance against a `registry` that is available to your application (i.e. set on the projector instance, `projector.setProperties({ registry })`).

 Create an `Injector` instance and pass the `payload` that needs to be injected to the constructor: